-I got this recipe for oyster casserole from a friend in 2001.
-It’s hard to remember exactly, but I believe at the time I was looking for something to make for a holiday dinner at my future in-laws’ house.
-She pulled out a few trusted, favorite recipes of her own, and was kind enough to share them with me.
+It’s hard to remember exactly, but I believe at the time I was looking for something to make for a holiday dinner at my future in-laws’ house, so she pulled out a few of her trusted, favorite recipes and was kind enough to share them with me.

 - 2 pints fresh jarred oysters (find them in the seafood section)